kbatsuren/MorphyNet/README.md

 # MorphyNet

-We will be releasing all the data before 2021 August 05.
+We will be releasing all the data before August 05, 2021.
+We do apologize for the late release.
 Thanks for the interest!